satyaG117/mint-code/README.md

 # mint-code
-An online code judge made with MERN stack, currently a work in progress and not yet operational.
+An online code judge made with MERN stack and Judge0

-Will update this when it becomes somewhat usable